Sore Muscles – What Really Helps? The Gentle Solution for 2025

 - Neglecting the cool-down

 "My grandmother always massaged herself with homemade oils before physical work.
-Today we know that this practice improves microcirculation and optimally prepares the muscles.
+Today we know: this practice improves microcirculation and optimally prepares the muscles.
 Our modern formulations with hemp seed oil and essential oils follow this proven principle."

 Further preventive measures for everyday life